×

 • Your driver’s license and social security card;

-• A list of all your assets and monthly living expenses; and
+• A list of all your assets and monthly living expenses, and

 • Certification that you completed credit counseling.

-3. Chapter 13 plans can be changed during the case: If income falls or is temporarily interrupted, the plan can be changed to accommodate the change by filing a motion to modify your payment plan.
+• Chapter 13 plans can be changed during the case: If income falls or is temporarily interrupted, the plan can be changed to accommodate the change by filing a motion to modify your payment plan.
 If your income falls significantly you could always convert your case to a Chapter 7 bankruptcy if you qualify.

-9. Tax debt that is older than 3 years: Tax debt that is older than 3 years from the date it was due may be discharged in Chapter 13 bankruptcy as long as your tax returns have been filed more than 2 years ago and your taxes have not been reassessed recently.New taxes are considered priority debts and must be paid in full.
-Older taxes can be treated as unsecured debts, just like a credit card or medical bill.
+• Tax debt older than three years: Tax debt older than three years from the date it was due may be discharged in Chapter 13 bankruptcy as long as your tax returns were filed more than two years ago and your taxes have not been reassessed recently.
+New taxes are considered priority debts and must be paid in full.
+Older taxes can be treated as unsecured debts like a credit card or medical bill.

-11. If you have had your license suspended, you can get it back by filing for Ch.
+• If you have had your license suspended, you can get it back by filing for Ch.
 13: Some penalties may need to be paid off in your plan, while others may be discharged.
 Your attorney will need to know about each ticket and number so that they can list them completely in your bankruptcy filing.
 The court or the department of licensing will need to be notified of your filing and you can provide your case number once your case is filed.

 Work with an Experienced Merrillville Bankruptcy Lawyer